 Citizen PROMASTER Eco-Drive Professional Diver 1000 BN7020-09E

-The diameter of the case is quite impressive (52,5mm) and it is larger by 3mm than that of the Citizen Promaster Depth Meter (that I own), but the thickness is even more impressive since it was necessary to create something that could satisfy a 700m-rating higher than the reference diver’s watch; the BN0175-01E.
-Citizen mainly chose the Super Titanium to craft the case and make it extremely light and the manufacture also sourced some features from its technologic catalogue to make it extremely resistant.
-The Super Titanium-made case underwent Duractect DLC, MRK and TIC treatments.
+The case is quite impressive (52,5mm) and it is larger by 3mm than that of the Citizen Promaster Depth Meter (that I owned), but the thickness is even more impressive since it was necessary to create something that could satisfy a 700m-rating higher than the entry level diver’s watch; the BN0175-01E.
+Citizen mainly chose the Super Titanium so as to make it extremely light and the manufacture also took the very best from its technologic shelf to make it extremely resistant.
+The Super Titanium-made case undergoes then Duractect DLC, MRK and TIC treatments.
 The DLC acronym might sound familiar to watch-making fans (it stands for “Diamond Like Carbon”).
 The MRK treatment consists of a treatment where titanium is combined with nitrogen and oxygen to make it extremely strong, the TIC treatment, on the other hand, is a chemical treatment, where a thin layer of titanium carbide is transferred on to the metal surface.
 The Eco-Drive movement, once fully wound, can last up to 1,5 years rather than the standard 6 months of the other Promaster watches (but keep it please always under a source of light, you might otherwise experience what I personally experienced with my Citizen Promaster Altichron Titanio).

-The Citizen PROMASTER Eco-Drive Professional Diver 1000 BN7020-09E was developed by Citizen in collaboration with JAMSTEC (the “Japan Agency for Marine-Earth Science and Technology”) that fully tested the watch prototypes using the Shinkai 6500 (JAMSTEC partners with Seiko too), a small submarine used by the agency’s technicians to explore ocean depths.
-According to the brand, the Citizen PROMASTER Eco-Drive Professional Diver 1000 BN7020-09E kept working non-stop even when it reached depths well above 1,000m.
-It is neither the classic Eco-Drive nor the classic Promaster, it is rather a watch that summarizes exceptional characteristics and that follows a manufacturing process that differs from the standard one all the other models of this collection undergo.
-The timepiece is hand-assembled by a dedicated and highly-specialized team following the criteria of the pharmaceutical industry (i.e. in an environment completely dust-free) and a rigid assembling process that only allows the crafting of 35 pieces a day.
+The Citizen Promaster Eco-Drive Professional Diver 1000 BN7020-09E was developed by Citizen in collaboration with JAMSTEC (the “Japan Agency for Marine-Earth Science and Technology”) that fully tested the watch prototypes using the Shinkai 6500 (JAMSTEC partners with Seiko too), a small submarine used by the agency’s technicians to explore ocean depths.
+According to the brand, the Citizen Promaster Eco-Drive Professional Diver 1000 BN7020-09E kept working non-stop even when it reached depths well above 1,000m.
+It is therefore neither the classic Eco-Drive nor the classic Promaster, it is rather a watch that summarizes exceptional technical specs and that follows a manufacturing process that differs from the standard one all the other models of this collection undergo.
+The timepiece is hand-assembled by a dedicated and highly-specialized team following the criteria of the pharmaceutical industry (i.e. in an environment completely dust-free) and a rigid assembling process that only allows the team to craft 35 pieces a day.

 (Photo credit: Horbiter's proprietary photo-shooting)

-Gaetano C @Horbiter
+Gaetano C @Horbiter®